Using a lawn aerator: why, how and when?

 New lawns should be aerated more often as they have a less matured root system and aerating helps this develop and grow.
 We would recommend you aerate a new lawn twice a year for non-established lawn.
 Those with hard or clay soil should be aerated once a year as they have more difficulty getting air and water to the roots.
 For all other types of soil and lawn you should aerate at least every 3 years, but more frequent if the grass is looking unhealthy or not growing well.

 There are different methods of aeration that you should consider before taking to the garden to start the work.
 Each method is appropriate for a different severity and size of lawn.

 Also known as spike tine aerators, this is the act of punching solid holes into the turf.
 Solid tines are useful for all general aeration and can be done well with a number of cost efficient tools.
 The only caveat to this method is that it can sometimes cause compaction in the sides of the hole that the spike creates.

 Hollow tines actually extract the compacted soil through tubes that are driven into the turf.
 The act of removing cores from the soil is aimed at lawns with severe compaction and is generally regarded of the most effective form of aeration.

-Machine Aerators: These can come in two forms.
-The smaller machine aerators that are intended for small to medium sized gardens are pushed similar to that of a lawn mower.
+Machine aerators: These can come in two forms.
+The smaller machine aerators intended for small to medium sized gardens are pushed similar to that of a lawn mower.
 The larger machine aerators are usually pulled by a tractor and they are intended for large gardens and fields.
-Machines are extremely effective for aeration but they do come at a higher cost to manual tools.
+Machines are extremely effective for aeration but they do come at a higher cost than manual tools.

-Once your lawn aeration is complete you should look to apply fertilizer and top dressing to give your grass the extra ingredients it needs to thrive and begin to become a thick green healthy lawn.
+Once your lawn aeration is complete you should apply fertiliser and top dressing to give your grass the extra ingredients it needs to thrive and begin to become a thick green healthy lawn.
 Continuing to mow and water your lawn regularly after the process of aeration will also help a great deal towards growing healthy grass in a shorter time frame.